-Purpose: The purpose of the study is to give a good overview of the relationship between industrial growth and industrial pollution in Turkey.
+Purpose - The purpose of this paper is to give a good overview of the relationship between industrial growth and industrial pollution in Turkey.
 The question is to what extent dirty industries have been affected by the regulations on the control of environmental degradation.

-Design/Methodology/Approach: The approach for this study uses all regulations which serve for protecting human and its environment from danger arising from dirty industries in Turkey.
-After presenting brief explanations on green industry, next sessions explain and compare the situations of the Turkish dirty industries and its relationship with related regulations in the European Union.
+Design/methodology/approach - The approach for this study uses all regulations which serve for protecting human and its environment from danger arising from dirty industries in Turkey.
+After presenting brief explanations on green industry, next sessions explain and compare the situations of the Turkish dirty industries and its relationship with related regulations in the European Union (EU).